Are Kerosene Heaters Safe? Can You Use Them Indoors?

 Turn off your unit and allow it to cool before refilling it.
 Refilling your unit with kerosene inside the home often comes with spilling.
 Spillages can become exposed fuel that when ignited can cause a fire.

-Therefore, you should have a storage area outside the house.
+And thus, you should have a storage area outside the house.
 Store your kerosene in places where there is no direct sunlight.
-Finally, don’t store them near appliances that generate heat.
+Finally don’t store them near appliances that generate heat.

 Again, using a kerosene heater indoors is completely safe as long as you use it properly.
 It is essential to read the owner’s manual before operating your unit for the first time.